asanetargoss/equilinox_guides/performance/memory.md

 https://github.com/EquilinoxModKitProject/Equilinox-Mod-Kit/wiki/Installing-Java

-Discussion of an alternative Java version in the Modded Minecraft community.
+Discussion of an alternative Java 8 version, using OpenJ9, in the Modded Minecraft community.
 It has risks, but may improve performance:

 https://www.reddit.com/r/feedthebeast/comments/as6p87/java_vms_and_you_how_to_reduce_your_ram_and_cpu/

 ### Java on your system path

 If you have permanently added Java to your system PATH, you can omit the first line in your Equilinox_launch tool.
+Note that you can only do this with one Java version.